 “I have a polar or ternary chart.” → WebPlotDigitizer.

-“I’m offline and need an open-source desktop tool.” → Engauge Digitizer or WebPlotDigitizer desktop build.
+“I’m offline and need an open-source desktop tool.” → Engauge Digitizer or WebPlotDigitizer desktop.

 “I’m on Windows and want a native app.” → Graph Grabber if XLSX matters; GetData if it doesn’t.

-“I have hundreds of points on a smooth line.” → DataFromChart or WebPlotDigitizer (both have strong color-based auto-extraction).
+“I have hundreds of points on a smooth line.” → DataFromChart or WebPlotDigitizer (both have strong color auto-extraction).

 “I have one chart and want to be done in three minutes.” → DataFromChart’s web app — open the extractor, upload, calibrate, export.

-“I’m preparing a systematic review.” → WebPlotDigitizer if the reviewer expects the canonical name; DataFromChart if you want XLSX with the figure embedded for transparency.
+“I’m preparing a systematic review.” → WebPlotDigitizer if the reviewer expects the canonical name; DataFromChart for XLSX with the figure embedded.
 Either way, read our meta-analysis data extraction guide before you start.

 What’s actually different between these tools

-Most of these tools share the same core algorithm — pixel-to-value linear interpolation from two calibration points per axis.
-The differences are at three points:
+Most share the same core algorithm — pixel-to-value linear interpolation from two calibration points per axis.
+Differences at three points:

 - Axis types beyond linear/log.
 WebPlotDigitizer and Engauge dominate.
-Most others don’t try.
+Others don’t try.

 - Auto-extraction quality.
-Color-based segmentation in WebPlotDigitizer and DataFromChart is meaningfully better than the tracing-based auto modes in older tools.
+Color-based segmentation in WebPlotDigitizer and DataFromChart beats the tracing modes in older tools.

 - Output format.
 CSV is universal.
-XLSX with embedded chart is rare — DataFromChart and (paid) Graph Grabber are the main options.
+XLSX with embedded chart is rare — DataFromChart and (paid) Graph Grabber.

-If your charts are linear/log, your series count is small, and you want CSV — every tool here works, and you should pick by UI preference.
-If you’re outside those boundaries, the decision tree above narrows fast.
+If charts are linear/log, series count is small, and CSV is fine — every tool works, pick by UI preference.
+Outside, the decision tree narrows fast.

 CTA

 Open the extractor and run any chart you’ve been meaning to digitize.
-The four steps are the same as every other tool in this list, but the output (XLSX with the chart embedded, axis labels with units) is what makes the result useful downstream.
-No login required to try.
+Same four steps as every tool here; the output (XLSX with chart embedded, axis labels with units) is what makes the result useful downstream.
+No login required.

 FAQ